MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/ona-metric-calculations.md

    Where |**N**(**C**)| is the number of unique nodes which are not in **group C** but are adjacent to a member of **C**.
 And |**V**| is the number of nodes in the network and |**D**| is the number of nodes in group C. You can apply this same formula to calculate indegree and outdegree measures by considering only “indegree” nodes or “outdegree” nodes.

-The following is an example of a simplified Degrees network graph.
+The following is an example of a simplified Degrees graph.

 ![Degrees graph](./images/degrees.png)